Theodore Hesburgh: President of Notre Dame

 Hesburgh, a member and later chair of the U.S. Civil Rights Commission, was publicly vocal in his support for equal rights, but he did not immediately recognize or take significant action to eliminate institutional racism at Notre Dame, where the number of black students and employees "remained at token levels until the late 1960s."
-In 1969, after some of Notre Dame's African American student activists criticized the low level of blacks enrolled at the university, Hesburgh appointed a student-faculty committee to assess the issue.
+In 1969, after some of Notre Dame's African American student activists criticized the small number of blacks enrolled at the university, Hesburgh appointed a student-faculty committee to assess the issue.
 The committee's findings caused him to take immediate measures to increase minority employment and aggressively recruit minority students.
 Hesburgh also persuaded the university's trustees to lift their forty-year ban on participation in postseason football games and used revenue generated from Notre Dame's bowl game appearances to fund minority scholarships.
 The Notre Dame Fighting Irish's win over the University of Texas Longhorns in the Cotton Bowl Classic in 1970 raised $300,000 for Notre Dame's scholarship fund.

-Notre Dame, as with other colleges and universities around the country, continued to experience antiwar protests as the Vietnam War proceeded to escalate.
+Notre Dame, as with other colleges and universities around the country, continued to experience antiwar protests as the Vietnam War escalated.
 In early May 1970, after learning of rumors that a group of students and antiwar activists planned to firebomb the Notre Dame campus's Reserve Officers' Training Corps (ROTC) building, Hesburgh responded with a public statement on May 4.
 In an address to a crowd of approximately 2,000 students, Hesburgh spoke against the war and objected to Nixon's decision to send troops into Cambodia.
 During his conciliatory remarks, Hesburgh also outlined steps that he thought the government could take to address student concerns.
 On May 18, Hesburgh sent a letter to President Nixon and a copy of his address, which became known as the Hesburgh Declaration.
-Although campus unrest caused classes to be canceled on May 6, Notre Dame's seven days of protest ended without damage, violence, or National Guard presence as it did on other college campuses, such as Columbia University, the University of California, Berkeley, and elsewhere.
+Although campus unrest caused classes to be canceled on May 6, Notre Dame's seven days of protest ended without damage, violence, or National Guard presence as happened on many other college campuses, such as Columbia University, the University of California, Berkeley, and elsewhere.

-By the early 1970s, Hesburgh had become the most well-known American Catholic in the United States.
+By the early 1970s, Hesburgh had become the most well-known Catholic in the United States.
 He continued to respond to student concerns during the 1970s and 1980s.
 To increase student involvement in the administration's decision-making process, Hesburgh added student representatives to university committees.

+While Hesburgh had no direct involvement with athletics at Notre Dame - that job was the province of his close friend and associate, university Executive Vice President Rev. Edmund Joyce - Hesburgh did observe that:

+"There is no academic virtue in playing mediocre football and no academic vice in winning a game that by all odds one should lose...There has indeed been a surrender at Notre Dame, but it is a surrender to excellence on all fronts, and in this we hope to rise above ourselves with the help of God."